-Action that will be taken by Kerio Control when a given packet has passed all the conditions for the rule (the conditions are defined by the Source, Destination and Service items).
-The following actions can be taken:
+Action determines method that will be applied by Kerio Control when a given packet has passed all the conditions for the rule (the conditions are defined by the Source, Destination and Service items):

-- Permit traffic will be allowed by the firewall - Deny client will be informed that access to the address or port is denied.
+- Permit traffic will be allowed by the firewall. - Deny client will be informed that access to the address or port is denied.
 The client will be warned promptly, however, it is informed that the traffic is blocked by firewall. - Drop all packets that fit this rule will be dropped by firewall.
 The client will not be sent any notification and will consider the action as a network outage.
 The action is not repeated immediately by the client (the client expects a response and tries to connect later, etc.).